Habrador/Computational-geometry/README.md

 Make sure all input coordinates are normalized to range 0-1 to avoid floating point precision issues!
 Normalizing methods exists in HelpMethods.
 This is not always needed but if you notice that an algorithm doesn't work, try to normalize the input coordinates.

-Some of these algorithms are available in tutorial form here: https://www.habrador.com/tutorials/math/
+Some of these algorithms are available in tutorial form here: https://www.habrador.com/tutorials/math/ and here: https://www.habrador.com/tutorials/interpolation/

 The code has been tested by using Unity 2018.4 LTS but should work with other versions.